Murli0399/Online-Recipe-System/README.md

 ## Features

- - The API implements Spring Security and JSON Web Token (J.W.T) for authentication, validation, and authorization of users and administrators.
+ - The API implements Spring Security for authentication, validation, and authorization of users and administrators.
  - The API includes functionality for pagination, sorting, and searching of data.
  - The API implements custom exception handling for all exceptions and validations.
  - The API utilizes custom request and response data transfer objects for all HTTP requests.